MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/finance-insights/finance-insights-home-page.md

 ### License requirements

-Finance insights uses AI Builder credits to create financial predictions, all necessary licenses for this usage are included with the tenant license.
+Finance insights uses AI Builder credits to create financial predictions.
+All the necessary licenses for this are included with the tenant license.
 Each Dynamics 365 Finance tenant is provided 20,000 AI Builder credits each month.
-If additional credits are required for business needs they can be purchased directly from AI Builder.
+If additional credits are required for business needs, they can be purchased directly from AI Builder.

 ### Historical data requirements